MicrosoftDocs/SupportArticles-docs/support/windows-client/group-policy/admx-errors-when-local-group-policy-editor.md

 ## Workaround

-To work around the issue, reinstall the following updates, depending on the error that you receive:
+To work around the issue, reinstall the following update, depending on the error that you receive:

-- When you receive the Inetres.admx error, reinstall the update 3021952 that is described in [Description of the security update for Internet Explorer: February 10, 2015 (MS15-009)](https://support.microsoft.com/help/3021952).
+When you receive the Inetres.admx error, reinstall the update 3021952 that is described in [Description of the security update for Internet Explorer: February 10, 2015 (MS15-009)](https://support.microsoft.com/help/3021952).
-- When you receive the Printing.admx error, reinstall the update 2934018 that is one of the updates available in [Windows RT 8.1, Windows 8.1, and Windows Server 2012 R2 update: April 2014 (2919355)](https://support.microsoft.com/help/en-us).

 >[!NOTE]
->
->- When you install this update (2919355) from Windows Update, updates 2932046, 2937592, 2938439, 2934018, and 2959977 are included in the installation.
->- We recommend that you download and install any needed language pack before you install updates.
+> We recommend that you download and install any needed language pack before you install updates.

 ## Status